PinMeTo/documentation/docs/posts-api.md

 # Posts API

-**Please note those API endpoints will only work in Test environment at this time of writing, and this document will keep updating.**
+**Please note those API endpoints are still in Beta testing at this time of writing, and this document will keep updating.**

 - Test: `https://api.test.pinmeto.com`